bchung8/Splunk-Monitoring/README.md

       - Webhook: generic HTTP POST to a specified url
    10. Save the report

 A useful alert would be monitoring the number of failed Windows activities that occur over time.
-Getting this data from the logs would be important to establish a baseline of failed Windows activities on a typical day.
+Getting this data from the logs would be important to establish a baseline for failed Windows activities on a typical day.

 The following SPL will display the number of failed Windows activities over time in 1-hour intervals:
 ```